 Are you on a tight budget?
 Then Mailerlite is probably the email marketing solution for you!

 If you pay annually, it costs only $6.66 to send unlimited emails to 5,000 subscribers.
-You can also pay nothing and still send unlimited emails to 1,000 subscribers.
-This is the most generous free plan you can find.
+You can also pay nothing and still send endless emails to 1,000 subscribers.
+That's the most generous free plan you can find.

 The low cost of Mailerlite makes it perfect for beginner email marketers.
 It is also very lightweight and focuses on making emails easy to create and easy to send.